Quansight-Labs/jupyter-a11y-testing/README.md

 As described in the [Jupyter Accessibility Roadmap](https://github.com/jupyter/accessibility/blob/main/docs/funding/czi-grant-roadmap.md), the plan is to start by adding tests for JupyterLab.
 We are starting with the web app UI, then we will add tests for the docs.
-(The rationale to that sequence is to start with the harder problem first.)
+(The rationale for that sequence is to start with the harder problem first.)

-After JupyterLab, though it is not within scope of the grant driving the roadmap, we hope to extend this testing to other parts of the Jupyter ecosystem beyond JupyterLab.
+After JupyterLab, though it is not within the scope of the grant driving the roadmap, we hope to extend this testing to other parts of the Jupyter ecosystem beyond JupyterLab.

 ## Pre-commit hooks 🧹